Skip to content

 Exterior renovation in Placerville

-Placerville is the historic seat of El Dorado County — a genuine Gold Rush town with a character-rich downtown, older residential streets, and a surrounding belt of rural foothill acreage.
-Its exterior-renovation conversation balances two things that can pull against each other: serious Gold Country wildfire exposure on one side, and a strong community sense of historic character on the other.
+Placerville is the historic seat of El Dorado County — a genuine Gold Rush town with a character-rich Main Street downtown, older residential streets climbing the surrounding hills, and a belt of rural foothill acreage reaching toward Shingle Springs, Cameron Park, and Pollock Pines.
+Its exterior-renovation conversation balances two forces that pull against each other: serious Gold Country wildfire exposure on one side and a strong community sense of historic character on the other.
 Our Placerville work is built around delivering both — a materially hardened exterior that still reads as appropriate to the town.

 Considering an exterior project in Placerville?